Ronnildo/Ronnildo/README.md

 Some information about me:

 - 👨‍💻 Computer science academy
-- 📈 data science and web development
+- 📈 flutter development
 - ⚽ I love football
 - 💻 I’m currently learning
-- 💬 Ask me about Python
+- 💬 Ask me about Python and Dart
-- 📚 Focused on web development and data science
+- 📚 Focused on mobile development and

 # Languages